Baby Bearded Dragon Care Guide

 How Long To Bearded Dragons Live?

 Bearded dragons have a lifespan of 10-15+ years.
-They are generally fully grown at 1-2 years old.
+They are generally considered fully grown between 1-2 years old.

 chi the bearded dragon on a zen cave basking within a zen habitats 4x2x2 bearded dragon enclosure